 Regardless of the size, business organizations face security risks at all fronts.
 Since offices often act as depositories of valuable assets, they’re vulnerable to potential physical threats such as theft, burglary, and even natural disasters.
 Similar to cyberattacks, your office premises may also become targets of unauthorized access, vandalism, and other malicious events.
-For these reasons, every enterprise should practice office security and institute proper security risk assessment and identification.
+For these reasons, every enterprise should practice office security, have a security management platform installed and institute proper security risk assessment and identification.
 Effective implementation of security practices should be done to minimize these threats.

 These tested and proven ways to practice office security can help minimize threats and reinforce protection in your office premises: